shadowga/website/_docs/index.md

 - **Free and open.** You don't need building expertise or any skills to join.
 Our server is public to all and so is our online community, the forum.
 We allow you to chat with other server members on the go with our Discord server.

 ## Website
-We have a range of online services and you're on one of them.
-Our homepage and public documentation are great places to learn about the server.
+The website provides fundamentals; such as information, referrals, and resources.
-It's also great to master these tools, and you can start by learning how we do things around here.
+It's also great to master these tools, and you can start by learning how we commit different sections.

 ### Homepage
-Everyone begins at the homepage when they're checking us out for the first time.
-The homepage is the first page you see when you visit `shadow.ga`—you know, with the funny text and big red mountains.
+Our homepage is the first page enveloping `shadow.ga`—you know, with the funny text and big red mountains.
-There isn't much to see but you can quickly navigate our website and follow us on social media.

 Other pages branching from our homepage (such as error pages) can provide material.
-The open-source portions of our service can be viewed and forked through the repository.
-Our homepage and akin files are powered by [Jekyll](https://jekyllrb.com/) and [Flarum](http://flarum.org/).
+This and akin files are powered by [Jekyll](https://jekyllrb.com/) and [Flarum](http://flarum.org/).

-### Documentation
-The documentation page (or docs) is the home of all information regarding our service.
-We provide guidelines, instructions, and guides so newcomers can be educated with ease.
+We provide guidelines, instructions, and guides on our documentation; so newcomers can learn with ease.
 You're even reading a docs page right now and you can quickly jump to pages with the left-hand table.

 > **Notes** and **tips** like this one signify knowledge that isn't necessarily definite but important. **Upcoming** blocks detail assets we're still trying to implement—also subject to revision.

 Everyone should thoroughly read our documentation so they know how to get around.
-If you don't read the docs, you could get in trouble for something you didn't know about.
 Information also helps with using the exclusive features of our server, forum, and other resources.

 ### Social media